-When solving a complex problem, it is often useful to draw a picture of your resources and problems.
-In this chapter, we will look at how other people have built wireless networks to solve their communication problems, including diagrams of the essential network structure.
-We will then cover the networking concepts that define TCP/IP, the primary networking language currently spoken on the Internet.
-We will then demonstrate several common methods for getting your information to flow efficiently through your network and on to the rest of the world.
+In this chapter, we will begin with a review of the networking concepts that define TCP/IP, the primary family of networking protocols currently used on the Internet.
+We will then see examples of how other people have built wireless networks to solve their communication problems, including diagrams of the essential network structure.
+Finally, we will present several common methods for getting your information to flow efficiently through your network and on to the rest of the world.